ethanmidgley/storage-bucket/README.md

 # storage-bucket

-A very simple storage bucket to be used instead of S3 storage
+A very simple storage bucket for storing all types of media

 ## Deployment